jh1993/UnderusedOptions/README.txt

 - Can now target empty tiles, and now reduces resistances before dealing damage.

 Petrify:
+- Max charges increased to 20.
+Max charges upgrade changed to +10 charges for 2 SP.
 - Stone Curse (6 SP): Whenever an enemy is inflicted with petrify or glassify, inflict Stone Curse to it, which reduces holy, dark, arcane, and poison resistances by 50.
-This has a 50% chance to consume a charge from Petrify, and Stone Curse will not be inflicted if it tries but fails to consume a charge.
+This consumes a charge of Petrify and counts as casting Petrify on that enemy; it will not be triggered if Petrify has no more charges remaining.

 Soul Swap:
 - Shadow Swap (2 SP): Soul Swap can target dark units as well.